OrdnanceSurvey/openspace-android-sdk/README.md

 //convert my WGS84 lat, lng in decimal degress to a GridPoint object in OSGB36 GridPoint gridPointFromLatLng = mapProjection.toGridPoint(50.937773, -1.470603);

-//create an array to hold returned 2D point, convert the OSGB36 GridPoint to WGS84(x, y) double[] latLng2d = new double[2];
+//create an array to hold the returned 2D point; convert the OSGB36 GridPoint to WGS84(x, y) double[] latLng2d = new double[2];
 mapProjection.fromGridPoint(new GridPoint(437294, 115504), latLng2d);